skryv/external-documentation/docs/config/tutorials.md

 4. The preview environments will be connected to the test services of the payment provider so no actual payments will happen.
 To test use accountnumber `4100000000000000000`, security code `123` and an expiration date that is in the future.

 <iframe width="784" height="490" src="https://www.youtube.com/embed/l-LZQ7RwZE4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## I want to send status notifications via DOSIS

+The following tutorial explains how to add a DOSIS notification to your workflow.
+Briefly, a DOSIS connection allows you to send standard status updates of a dossier to a citizen's Mijn Burgerprofiel or a company's inbox in eLoket Ondernemers.
+Please see the [official website](https://overheid.vlaanderen.be/informatie-vlaanderen/producten-diensten/dossierstatusinformatiesysteem-dosis) for more detailed information.

+!>Note: A short onboarding needs to happen before you can use this feature in your environment.
+Please contact support@skryv.com to start the onboarding.

+1. Add a Service Task in your workflow at the place where a dossier changes status (e.g. after submission)
+2. Select "Connector - Dosis - Dossierstatusupdate" from the Element Template menu
+3. Enter the minimally required information to send via DOSIS
+   1. For the agent identification, we recommend you use a fictional National Registry Number or KBO-number to test the configuration (this can be filled in directly in the element template, or retrieved from a form using a fluent expression)
+   2. Important!
+Make sure you enter a valid product id, you will receive this information during your onboarding
+4. Test your workflow in the preview-environment and check the successful dispatch of the DOSIS notification on the relevant website
+   - Mijn Burgerprofiel if a notification was sent to a citizen
+     - Click on "Meld u aan"
+     - Go to the Tab "INSZ invullen" and fill in the INSZ with the National Registry Number you used for your test
+     - After you log in with this test user, you should see the status update that was just sent
+   - eLoket Ondernemers if a notification was sent to a company
+     - You should see a successful execution report if the status update happened correctly

+[Video tutorial coming soon]